Vasco Gonçalves

-General Vasco dos Santos Gonçalves OA ([ˈvaʃku ɣõˈsalvɨʃ]; Lisbon 3 May 1921 – 11 June 2005) was a Portuguese army officer in the Engineering Corps who took part in the Carnation Revolution and later served as the 104th Prime Minister from 18 July 1974 to 19 September 1975.
+General Vasco dos Santos Gonçalves GOL OA ([ˈvaʃku ɣõˈsalvɨʃ]; Lisbon 3 May 1921 – 11 June 2005) was a Portuguese army officer in the Engineering Corps who took part in the Carnation Revolution and later served as Prime Minister from 18 July 1974 to 19 September 1975.

 Early life

 Vasco dos Santos Gonçalves was born on 3 May 1921, in Sintra, Portugal.
 His father, Vítor Gonçalves, was an amateur footballer turned foreign exchange dealer.
 He graduated from the Portuguese military academy as an engineer in 1942.
 Gonçalves married, in 1950, Aida Rocha Afonso, with whom he had a son, Vitor, and a daughter, Maria João.

 In 1942, Gonçalves graduated from a Portuguese military academy in the Army Engineering Corps.
 As an officer, Gonçalves served in Portuguese Goa, and spent part of his military career in the Portuguese overseas territories of Angola and Mozambique.